jscutlery/convoyr/README.md

 ## Philosophy

-HttpExt is a reactive and extensible library built on the top of the Angular `HttpClient`.
+HttpExt is a reactive and extensible library built on the top of HTTP.
 The main building block is a plugin which is a simple object that let you intercept network communications in a fancy way.
 The goal is to provide useful behaviors to extend the power of HTTP.
-You can create your own plugin or directly use the built-in plugin collection to start as fast as possible.
+You can directly use the built-in plugin collection to start as fast as possible or create your own plugin.

 ## Ecosystem